🎁Recevez Une Boîte GRATUITE d'Oméga 3 Vegan DHA Pour Toute Commande De Plus De 50 CHF - Visitez Notre Shop !

 • Dark chocolate (in moderation)

-These foods not only provide magnesium, but also other health-promoting nutrients.
+These foods not only provide magnesium but also other nutrients that are beneficial to health.

-Magnesium requirements may vary according to age, sex and certain physiological conditions (pregnancy, breast-feeding).
+Magnesium requirements may vary according to age, sex and certain physiological conditions (pregnancy, breastfeeding).
 In general, the recommended daily intake for adults is 400-420 mg for men and 310-320 mg for women.
-However, these values increase during pregnancy and breast-feeding.
-It is important to consult a health professional to adjust these doses according to personal circumstances, and to avoid both deficiency and excess.
+However, these values increase during pregnancy and breastfeeding.
+It is important to consult a health professional to adjust these doses according to personal circumstances and avoid both deficiency and excess.

 Magnesium and stress management

-Magnesium has been scientifically proven to play a significant role in the management of mental and physical stress.
-It helps relax muscles and stabilize mood through its ability to regulate stress-related neurotransmitters.
-A sufficient intake of magnesium could therefore help reduce the effects of anxiety and provide a general feeling of well-being.
+It has been scientifically proven that magnesium plays a significant role in managing mental and physical stress.
+It helps to relax muscles and stabilise mood thanks to its ability to regulate the neurotransmitters associated with stress.
+A sufficient intake of magnesium could therefore help to reduce the effects of anxiety and provide a general feeling of well-being.

-Magnesium works closely with other minerals and vitamins, including calcium and vitamin D. Calcium absorption is partly dependent on magnesium; in fact, too much calcium can lead to magnesium deficiency, and vice versa.
+Magnesium works closely with other minerals and vitamins, in particular calcium and vitamin D. Calcium absorption is partially dependent on magnesium; in fact, too much calcium can lead to a magnesium deficiency, and vice versa.
 Similarly, an adequate amount of vitamin D is needed for magnesium to perform its various functions effectively.
-Balancing the intake of these nutrients is therefore essential to optimize their usefulness and prevent mineral imbalances.
+Balancing the intake of these nutrients is therefore essential to optimise their usefulness and prevent mineral imbalances.

 Magnesium: risks and precautions

-Although magnesium is widely regarded as safe, overdosing can lead to problems such as severe digestive disorders, including diarrhea, and altered electrolyte balance.
-Over-supplementation should be undertaken under medical supervision to avoid these inconveniences, especially in people suffering from kidney dysfunction.
-Regularly analyzing your needs and adjusting your intake is a prudent approach to taking full advantage of magnesium's properties without risk to your health.
+Although it is widely regarded as safe, overdosing on it can lead to problems such as severe digestive disorders, particularly diarrhoea, and altered electrolyte balance.
+Supplementation should be undertaken under medical supervision to avoid these inconveniences, especially in people suffering from kidney dysfunction.
+Regularly analysing your needs and adjusting your intake is a prudent approach if you want to benefit fully from the properties of magnesium without risking your health.

-Ultimately, magnesium is a mineral of prime importance to health.
-Whether it's preventing muscular disorders, boosting stress management or simply maintaining a robust energy metabolism, this element offers vast benefits.
-Ensuring you get enough of it can save you from a myriad of uncomfortable medical findings linked to its insufficiency.
-Recognizing its dietary sources and correctly balancing its intake with that of other critical minerals is the cornerstone of a responsible approach to nutrition and overall health.
+Ultimately, it is a mineral of prime importance to health.
+Whether it’s preventing muscular disorders, boosting stress management or simply maintaining a robust energy metabolism, this element offers vast benefits.
+Making sure you get enough of it can save you from a myriad of uncomfortable medical findings linked to its insufficiency.
+Recognising its dietary sources and correctly balancing its intake with that of other critical minerals is the cornerstone of a responsible approach to nutrition and overall health.

 0